MythicalJayden07/Thermometer/README.md

 ---

 ##  How it Goes Together

-1. **Print the Case:** 3D print the two shell halves.
-They use a lip-and-groove joint to snap lock together tightly.
+They use a lip-and-groove joint to snap lock together tightly. the PCB sits tightly in the cylinder , enclosed by a ledge on the top part of the case,which allows no room for any sort of loose movement .
-2. **Solder the Board:** Populate the PCB with the resistors, headers, and components.
-3. **Flash it:** Flash the firmware onto the micro-controller.
-4. **Assembly:** Slide the PCB into the case rails, push the sensor through the bottom hole, and snap the handle shut.

 ---